waynodiablo/Oystercard/pills/writing_tests_without_a_testing_framework.md

 testCircleRadiusDefaultsTo10();
 ```

-Ten or twenty more lines of testing framework code would get us most of the way to having 80% of the `describe`, `it`, mocking and asserting framework deliciousness that we're used to.
+Ten or twenty more lines of testing framework code would supply 80% of the standard `describe`, `it`, mocking and asserting framework deliciousness.

 What would you abstract next?